President Bush announces a seven-step plan designed to strengthen international efforts to reduce the spread of weapons of mass destruction.

 CFR President Richard N. Haass discusses U.S. interests and options amidst reports of chemical weapons used by the regime of Syrian president Bashar al-Assad.

 Director General Amano discusses challenges facing the IAEA, including action plans for global nuclear safeguards and security.

 Director General Yukiya Amano discusses the role and responsibility of the IAEA, as well as the need for international cooperation to ensure the safety of nuclear power and technology.

 This meeting was the annual David A. Morse Lecture.

-See more in International Organizations
+See more in Weapons of Mass Destruction

 Special operations play a critical role in how the United States confronts irregular threats, but to have long-term strategic impact, the author argues, numerous shortfalls must be addressed.

 The author analyzes the potentially serious consequences, both at home and abroad, of a lightly overseen drone program and makes recommendations for improving its governance.

 The story of the tragic and often tormented relationship between the United States and Pakistan, and a call to prepare for the worst, aim for the best, and avoid past mistakes.
 More